-Ms. Bryant has found value in the language of virtues and intellectual character and has become aware that language creates culture.
+Ms. Bryant finds transformation and flourishing in the language of virtues and intellectual character and is a part of creating a community where that language creates culture.
 She believes that intellectual character growth is personally meaningful for everyone involved at the school, and specifically seeks to support the culture of adults at a school as it has a direct impact on the culture of thinking that students experience.
 She finds meaning and purpose in the language of the virtues and its impact on teaching and learning and on her own continued intellectual character growth.

 Ms. Bryant is currently enrolled in the University of Birmingham's Jubilee Centre for Character and Virtues studying for a Masters in Character Education.